haekb/nolf2-modernizer/Assets/ModernizerReadme.txt

      - Jukebox can occasionally crash while switching songs
      - Jukebox songs are sorted in alphabetical order
      - Some Jukebox Singles have duplicate songs
-     - Some cutscenes (with 4:3 mode disabled) contain overlays that don't have black bars
      - Controller support is only supported during gameplay, it doesn't work on menus
-     - Crosshair can be off-centered when switching to specific resolutions.
-A restart will fix this
      - Switching to a lower resolution from a fullscreen windowed mode can make the window get stuck in borderless mode
      - Almost certainly there's a multiplayer browser crash in there somewhere!
      - Music can sometimes be a little jumpy (I've been told the base game had this issue too, but I'm looking into it!)